Botryocladia occidentalis

 Aquarium Care Information

-Scientific Name: Botryocladia Sp.
+Scientific Name: Botryocladia occidentalis.

 Common Name: Red Grape, Red Berries